What is an Outdoor Classroom? Benefits, Ideas and Setup Guide

 • What type of equipment and resources do you need?

-To create a beach school, here's what you will need:
+To create a beach school, you'll need:

 • Shade tents or umbrellas